Cold Blood (Doctor Who): Plot

 Deep under the Earth, Amy and Mo escape from Silurian doctor Malohkeh's experimentation and Mo discovers his son Elliot is sedated in a chamber and under observation.
 Restac, the leader of the Silurian warrior caste, insists both the Eleventh Doctor and geologist Nasreen Chaudhry be executed and escorts them to a Silurian court.
 Eldane, Restac's superior, is called in by Malohkeh and demands a halt to the hostilities.
 The Doctor arranges a conference between Eldane, Amy, and Nasreen; the three discuss how humans and Silurians can co-exist on the surface.
 Malohkeh frees Elliot from his sedated state unharmed.

-In Wales, Ambrose and Tony, who are Mo and Elliot's relatives relatives, set Nasreen and Tony's drill to burrow into the oxygen pockets of the Silurians' underground city on a timer; they are worried about the Silurians' reaction when they discover Ambrose killed the captured Silurian Alaya for not cooperating.
+In Wales, Ambrose and Tony, who are Mo and Elliot's relatives, set Nasreen and Tony's drill to burrow into the oxygen pockets of the Silurians' underground city on a timer; they are worried about the Silurians' reaction when they discover Ambrose killed the captured Silurian Alaya for not cooperating.

 Meanwhile, Restac has killed Malohkeh for his betrayal and awakened other members of the warrior caste, intending to stage a coup against Eldane.
 The Doctor escapes with the humans and channels an energy pulse to the base of the drill before it impacts the city, and switches off the energy barricade surrounding the village above.
 Eldane returns the warriors to hibernation by initiating a toxic fumigation; the humans escape, and Eldane hopes that in a thousand years, peace between humans and Silurians can occur.
 Tony, still affected by Alaya's venom, opts to stay behind to be cured in a thousand years, and Nasreen stays with Tony.

 The Doctor, Amy, and Rory find a crack in the cavern wall similar to those they have seen in Amy's bedroom and on the Byzantium.
 The Doctor pulls a piece of shrapnel from the explosion in time that caused the cracks, which is a piece of the TARDIS.
 Restac, dying from the toxic exposure, crawls around the corner and fires at the Doctor, but Rory pushes him out of the way and is killed.
 The crack absorbs Rory's body, erasing him from existence and causing Amy to lose her memory of him.